 Immediately after you press [•], the camera will focus automatically on the subject in the center of the monitor screen.
 After this, focus is fixed while movie recording is in progress.

 Recording time

-3. Press [ ] again to stop recording.
+3. Press [●] again to stop recording.

-• Each movie can be up to 29 minutes long.
-Movie recording stops automatically after 29 minutes of recording.
-Movie recording also will stop automatically if memory becomes full before you stop movie recording by pressing [●].
+Movie recording also will stop automatically if memory becomes full before you press [ullet].